Search

 The development of STOP’s ever-evolving website is focused on providing resources for our constituents.
 The Navigational Map is for those that are in crisis, post-crisis or managing the long-term effects of surviving severe foodborne disease.
 This extensive resource takes you step by step through the odyssey of foodborne illness and was created by STOP constituents based on their own experiences.
 A video featuring Mary Heersink, one of STOP’s founding mothers whose son Damien almost died from E. coli O157:H7, welcomes you to the page and provides the visitor guidance.

-Another valuable resource for constituents is our Survivors are Warriors Support Group and our Peer-to-Peer Mentoring.
-Both programs connect survivors and family members of victims and survivors with another person who has had a similar foodborne illness experience.
-We are envisioning additional groups in 2024, catering to the needs of parents and to those who have lost a loved one to foodborne illness.
+Another valuable resource for constituents is our Peer-to-Peer Mentoring.
+This program connects survivors and family members of victims and survivors with another person who has had a similar foodborne illness experience.

 More from our website: